 Staff development is an on-going process at McFarland Middle School.
 Staff are continually provided training and assistance at the district and site level through the use of the site reading coach and district math coach.
 The McFarland Middle School Schedule provides for an early release day each Wednesday that allows 90 minutes for teacher collaboration and training.
-In addition, the district provided 1 day of staff development before the beginning of the school year, as well as an additional day in October.
+In addition, the district provides 3 days of staff development throughout of the school year.
 SB472 training was offered during the summer at Kern County Superintendent of Schools office and in October of this year for those who did not attend the summer training.

 Staff have been trained in Kagan Cooperative Learning strategies, Marzano's vocabulary development as well as the Marzano Classroom Instruction That Works strategies.
-Thinking Maps, SIOP strategies and Step Up to Writing training has also been provided to staff.
+Thinking Maps, SIOP strategies, and Step Up to Writing training has also been provided to staff.

 The staff finished training on Professional Learning Communities and Data Teams.
-Both of these trainings have been used by staff to meet in teams and disaggregate data to determine the needs of the students on the team.
+Both of these trainings have been used by staff to meet in teams and disaggregate data to determine the needs of the students.
 The curriculum has been aligned to the state standards and the essential standards that are critical for students to know have been identified.
-Three week common assessments are developed by teams and then administered to students.
-The results are used to see who needs additional help.
-An intervention class is included in the schedule and students needing additional help are given the assistance they need in the intervention class.
 The use of the Data Team training and Professional Learning Communities has helped the academic growth of the students here at McFarland.